skellis46/finger-pointing-moon/case-for-support.md

 The project will be managed by Ellis (PI, 0.5FTE for months 1-12, 0.8FTE for months 13-18) working with a Research Associate (0.6FTE, 18 months).
 The PI has experience of managing academic and artistic teams and large research projects, and collaborating with industry partners.
 The PI will oversee the research methods, supervise and participate in the practice fieldwork and be responsible for overall management of research outcomes and outputs.
 He will manage the collaborative work with the project partners to ensure open dialogues are sustained, and that the outputs are curated to meet the needs of the partners' audiences, and his own capability development goals.
 The PI will be supported by an RA who will undertake the desk-based fieldwork and analysis, and contribute to the scholarly writing.
 The practice fieldwork requires expert input from two people: Joanne 'Bob' Whalley and Roger Kneebone.
 Whalley is an experienced artist-scholar working at the forefront of experimental documentation and writing practices.
 She will work with Ellis in the practice fieldwork as an expert practitioner and novice AM practitioner -- an ideal insider-outsider perspective.
 Kneebone is a renowned professor of surgical education, whose recent work has focused on expert practices across the sciences and arts, and investigation into the nature of performance across disciplines.
 Kneebone's role in _Finger Pointing Moon_ will be third-person observation, documentation and analysis of the practice fieldwork.
 Both experts will contribute to Outputs 1 and 2.

 The Research Associate will support the project through bibliographic research, drafting scholarly outputs, event and output organisation, data and website management and a small volume of administration.
 The RA will be line managed by the PI.
-They will have regular comms via a Teams channel, and weekly stand-up meetings to review progress, and to make milestone or delivery adjustments.
+They will have regular comms via a Microsoft Teams channel, and weekly stand-up meetings to review progress, and to make milestone or delivery adjustments.
 The PI will balance the RA's ongoing professional development, curiosity, skills and understanding, with open communication regarding the project's milestones and outputs.
 The goal will be to help the RA to develop the skills, experience and confidence to pursue their own research agenda after the completion of the project.
 The RA will have a practice-research PhD, and will be experienced in bibliographic research, writing and editing; they will be an excellent verbal and written communicator and have advanced digital literacy.

-The project will have a four-person Advisory Group that will meet remotely with the PI at six-month intervals to provide high-level guidance: EP, MD, CW and RN.
+The project will have a four-person Advisory Group that will meet remotely with the PI at six-month intervals to provide high-level guidance: Efrosini Protopapa, Sarah Whatley, Charlotte Waelde and Lee Miller.
 CovUni will allocate additional administrative support to the PI for purchasing, finances, project management and technical support when required.

-Efrosini Protopapa, Lee Miller, Sarah Whatley, Ken Friedman, Michael Biggs, Robin Nelson, Adrian Heathfield, Maria Delgado.

 ### Timetable and milestones